Join us for our annual summer film festival. We will show 10 films from around the world that focus on the theme “Earth: Habitat for All.”

 Admission is free and open to the community.

 Films will be screened in a new location this year—the Sapp Center Auditorium, Room 111 located at 376 Lomita Drive, Stanford, CA 94305.
+Please use the lower-level door on the left side of the Sapp Center for an accessible entrance.
 Click here for a map.

 The nearest parking is located on Roth Way and Museum Way, or in the Roth Way Garage located on the corner of Roth Way and Campus Drive.
 The Sapp Center is a short 5 minute walk from the parking locations.
 Parking is free across campus after 4:30 p.m.

 Located on the coast of the state of Michoacán, Santa Maria Ostula suffered great violence from organized crime.
 The film documents the armed resistance of the indigenous community and their struggle to reestablish law and order in their homeland.
 View the trailer.

 Sponsored by the Center for Latin American Studies